-Yael Ben Moyal worked with Garin Tzameret, a gap-year program of volunteer service before army service, and well as a “garin” (social-activist communal group) of volunteer youth coordinators from the Bnei Akiva youth movement.
+Yael Ben Moyal worked with Garin Tzameret, a gap-year program of volunteer service before army service, as well as a “garin” (social-activist communal group) of volunteer youth coordinators from the Bnei Akiva youth movement.
 She herself served as a Bnei Akiva youth group coordinator in Ramle during her national service.
 Yael holds a bachelor’s degree in education and society from the Ono Academic College.
 She is married and a mother of three, and lives in Meron.

-Avi Chapnik is principal of the Honi Hame’agel experimental elementary school in Hazor Haglilit.
-He is also one of the founders of the educational “garin” (social-activist communal group) in Hazor and served as its coordinator in its early years.
+Avi Chapnick is principal of the Honi Hame’agel experimental elementary school in Hazor Haglilit.
+He is one of the founders of the educational “garin” (social-activist communal group) in Hazor and served as its coordinator in its early years.
 He is also the town’s coordinator of volunteers.
 Avi wants to transform the Israeli education system into an international beacon for values-based education, by introducing a future-oriented approach that will make the best possible use of Israel’s unique qualities.
 He holds a bachelor’s degree in Bible and Jewish studies, and a master’s degree in education that included a thesis on teaching Bible, from Touro College.
 He is currently studying at the Ono Academic College for a second master’s degree in organizational consulting for education systems.
 Avi is a father of nine and has one granddaughter, and lives in Hazor Haglilit.

 Tali Cohen is a video editor for investigative programs that highlight social issues.
 These include The Source with Raviv Drucker, Magazine with Oshrat Kotler, and various documentaries and current affairs programs broadcast on Channel 10 and Channel 2.
 Tali was a member of the development team for Family in the Red, a socially-oriented television series that sought to help people manage their family budget.
 She holds a bachelor’s degree in film studies and Middle East history (cum laude) from Tel Aviv University, and is currently completing her master’s thesis on Iranian cinema, at the University of Haifa.
 Tali is a mother of three, and lives in Haifa.